-WHMIS became law through a combination of federal, provincial, and territorial legislation, and came into force on October 31, 1988.
-In 2015, it was updated to conform to the Globally Harmonized System for Classifications Labels (GHS).
+In February 2015, WHMIS was modified to comply with the Globally Harmonized System for Classifications Labels (GHS).
 GHS applies a global system of classifying and labelling chemicals and communicating their hazards.
+This updated version of WHMIS is called WHMIS 2015.